 PGY-1

-The intern year focuses on expanding medical knowledge in common outpatient diseases.
-Time spent on inpatient service (general wards and subspecialty consults) builds a strong foundation in acute care, while continuity clinic practice focuses on common outpatient issues such as diabetes, hypertension, and musculoskeletal complaints.
-Didactic blocks on core clinical topics and quality improvement solidify this experiential knowledge.
+The primary care track intern year is similar to the categorical track with the exception that primary care interns have 2 additional Y weeks.
+Time spent on inpatient service (general wards and subspecialty consults) builds a strong foundation in acute care while outpatient experiences focus on expanding medical knowledge in common outpatient diseases.
+All primary care interns have their continuity clinic practice at Grady Memorial Hospital.
+The continuity clinic experience focuses on common outpatient issues such as diabetes, hypertension, and musculoskeletal complaints.
+Didactics on core clinical topics and learning to critically appraise literature solidify this experiential knowledge.

 PGY-2